Bugging in vs Bugging out – Which is for you?

 While you build up your supply of food/water, think about your ability to keep you and your family warm (or cool) in the event that you lose power.
 Sure, you probably have enough bedding and blankets to stay warm when your thermostat is set at 72 degrees.
 But what happens if you lose power for several days?

-In addition to having zero degree rated sleeping bags, I have several extra wool blankets and comforters just in case.
+In addition to having zero degree rated sleeping bags, (I have this one and really like it) I have several extra wool blankets and comforters just in case.
 I have the ability to prevent my water from freezing should the power be off several days during very cold weather.
 I also have plans in place should I find myself without power in the middle of summer and need to keep things cool.

 No electricity means no light.
 So do you have extra flash lights?
 Extra batteries?
 Have you tested them lately?
 I have multiple flashlights, both rechargeable and ones that require batteries.
 And I am well stocked with batteries.
 I also have many candles that I can use.
 Enough to last quite a long time.
 But having enough for 3 days is a great start.